 - A 2013 economic model published in the peer-reviewed Journal of Zoo and Wildlife Medicine found that the BLM could attain its management goals within 12 years using fertility control.
 The study found that using fertility control could save $8 million at one Herd Management Area alone.
 “It stands to reason that such an approach could result in a cost-savings of tens of millions of dollars” if PZP were used throughout BLM lands, rather than removing wild horses from public lands and placing them in holding facilities.

 - BLM is underutilizing PZP and continuing the large-scale and fiscally unsustainable removal of wild horses from public lands in the West.
-Since 2007, BLM has never spent more than 3.94% of its annual Wild Horse and Burro Program budget allocation on fertility control vaccines that have long been proven safe and effective.
+Since 2007, BLM has never spent more than 3.94% of its annual Wild Horse and Burro Program budget allocation on safe and effective fertility control vaccines.

-- In 2016, BLM used about 67% of it’s the Wild Horse and Burro Program budget spent to roundup, remove and stockpile horses compared to 0.61% spent on fertility control to manage horses on the range.
+- In 2016, BLM used about 67% of the Wild Horse and Burro Program budget spent to roundup, remove and stockpile horses compared to .61% spent on fertility control to manage horses on the range.

-- BLM’s failure to implement PZP adequately resulted in 46,431 wild horses and burros warehoused in government holding facilities, costing taxpayers about $47.5 million annually to house, feed and care for them in 2017.
+- BLM’s failure to implement PZP adequately contributed to the ever-increasing reproduction on the range.
+In 2017, 45,320 wild horses and burros were warehoused in government holding facilities, costing taxpayers about $47.5 million annually to house, feed and care for them.

 UNSUSTAINABLE CYCLE OF ROUNDUP, REMOVAL & STOCKPILING

 - 25,636: Number of wild horses removed from the range 2012-17